erablue-resort/erablue_resort/readme/Emuerareadme/EmueraEE_readme (English).txt

 But can't check system function, This case will return 0.

 ・Can specifying font style in "GSETFONT"
 Specifying GSETFONT's fourth argument 4 bit integer(1=bold 2=italic 4=strike 8=underline).
-Can abbreviate this.
+Can omit this.

 ・GGETFONT gID
 Get 4 bit integer of gID's font style set by "GSETFONT".